UWrc/UWrc.github.io/docs/tools/containers.md

 ![Disk Quota Exceeded Error Message](/img/docs/disk-quota-exceeded.png 'Disk Quota Exceeded Error Message')

-If you run into a Disk Quota Exceeded error when building the container, it is likely due to exceeding the storage limit in your [<ins>**home directory**</ins>](https://hyak.uw.edu/docs/storage/gscratch/#user-home-directory)  where the Apptainer cache is located by default.
+If you run into a Disk Quota Exceeded error when building the container, it is likely due to exceeding the storage limit in your [**home directory**](https://hyak.uw.edu/docs/storage/gscratch/#user-home-directory)  where the Apptainer cache is located by default.
 Because your home directory has a 10GB storage limit, the following commands may be useful to monitor your storage usage.
 To assess your storage in your home directory, use the following command:
 ```js
 du -h --max-depth 1
 ```